Origins | Settled by Jefferson Davis in 1833 and annexed in 1889 |

 South Chicago was one of the few neighborhoods in the city that had Mexican street gangs in the 1940s and 1950s.
 These groups were often just zoot suit type groups and were never anything serious; however, there was sometimes deadly conflict.
 South Chicago was also home to many greaser gangs in the 1950s and 1960s.

-In the 1950s the older European groups that settled in the earlier days in the eastern part of the neighborhood left the area as African Americans slowly moved into the community.
+In the 1950s the older European groups that settled in the earlier days in the eastern part of the neighborhood left the area as African Americans slowly moved into the east side of the community.
 South Works was always the leading employer for this community as it employed over 20,000 employees by the 1960s and over 70% of men in the neighborhood were employed with the steel company, and this is what kept South Chicago as an economically functioning community.

 South Chicago was always a community that had ran down areas and heavier pollution but by the 1960s deterioration set in more, and more of this community became dilapidated.
 Regardless of the hard times, this neighborhood was very tightly knit, and neighbors knew each other well.
 Now and again neighborhood clubs and petty gangs came and went since the 1940s but nothing significant at all.
+In the 1950s the worst activity that could be anywhere close to gang activity was the invasion of intoxicated homeless persons that caused a scene but nothing more.

 In the year 1960, the Royal Knights formed in the neighborhood and became of the more prominent gangs in the area for the next 20 years.
+The Royal Knights may have formed because of black gangs forming in nearby South Shore like Devil’s Disciples and Blackstone Rangers but I am not sure.

-In the year 1977, more would change for this thriving community as layoffs at South Works began happening and more were in the forecast, this instantly began depreciating the neighborhood and housing values were soon to drop, finding employment at International Harvester in neighboring South Deering was no longer a good backup plan because they fell into trouble the same year.
+In the year 1977, more would change for this thriving community as layoffs at South Works began happening and more were in the forecast, this instantly began depreciating the neighborhood and housing values were soon to drop.
+Finding employment at International Harvester in neighboring South Deering was no longer a good backup plan because they fell into trouble the same year.
 White flight started to occur in large volumes beginning in 1977 as African Americans and Mexicans took up residence in the community fleeing from rougher neighborhoods.
 Most of the white flight was happening in the eastern, southern and northern parts of the community.
 Much of the migrating black population was settling closer to 79th Street in the northern part of the community.
 The Hispanics were settling the southern and central parts of the community and even in the western part among the whites.
 Housing became cheaper in the community which could cater to struggling black and Mexican families.

 In the year 1979, a new gang began in the neighborhood consisting of Mexican youths called the Latin Dragons.
 Some Ambrose gang members from Pilsen moved into this neighborhood in 1979 and absorbed into a new gang that formed in 1979 called the Very Mellow People started by Steve Hernandez.
 In 1979 the Royal Knights and Spanish Kings went extinct as Latin Dragons and VMPs began.
+Other new Hispanic gangs formed like the Young Bloods.
+The Latin Kings attempted settlement of the 79th Street area in 1979 but were mainly kept north of 79th in the South Shore community.
+This was the first Brush with Latin King gang activity in South Chicago but it was stopped within a year or less.

 In the year 1980, the community fell on very hard times as South Works laid off many more employees and closed more of its facilities in the neighborhood.
 In 1979 there were still 10,000 employees at the plant, which was a 50% reduction but starting in 1980 thousands more were left unemployed.
 South Chicago soon fell into economic despair and even the industrial area of South Deering was not hiring as International Harvester completely closed in 1980, white flight accelerated in the early 1980s in South Chicago.

-In the 1980 census African Americans made up just short of 50% of the population while Mexicans made up 40% which goes to show how rapid the white flight was and of course this brought some disinvestment and redlining to the community.
+In the 1980 census African Americans made up just short of 50% of the population while Hispanics made up 40% which goes to show how rapid the white flight was and of course this brought some disinvestment and redlining to the community.
 Now Hispanic and black settlement reached the western part of the community in the early 1980s as did Hispanic and black gang settlement.
 Western South Chicago has newer homes that have housed middle-class black and Hispanic families while the eastern part is more blighted.

 The Latin Counts would begin recruiting and developing by this time and by 1983 were in full force, a short time later Latin Kings boomed more as more Bush Boys flipped to Latin Kings and the Latin Kings opened more territory all the way down to the neighboring East Side neighborhood.